oatsoda/oatsoda.github.io/source/_posts/teepee-simplify-mocking-of-HttpClient-for-testing.md

   - HTTP
 ---

-### Introducing TeePee: A fluent API library for mocking HttpClient and HttpClientFactory for testing
+## A fluent API library for mocking HttpClient and HttpClientFactory for testing

 **_A clean way to set up your HTTP mocks_**